PG2 Course – Full International Pilot License

 The PG2 is the license required to leave the school and fly unsupervised in NZ, this is administered through the New Zealand Hand Gliding and Paragliding Association.

-You will also receive an IPPI (International Pilot Proficiency Identification) card with a Para Pro level 3 rating if you intend to use your NZ qualification to fly abroad.
+You will also receive an IPPI (International Pilot Proficiency Identification) card with a Para Pro level 3 rating if you intend to use your NZ qualification to fly anywhere in the world !

 The PG2 typically takes 14-28 days, the length of the course depends on your availability, the weather, and how well you progress.